 - Academic series: Any series except MSP contracts or Volunteer basis are not eligible.

 - Clinical activity must be at least 50% effort (including direct patient care and clinical administration).
 This must be confirmed by a letter from the department chair or division chief.

 - MD or DO eligible.

 Proposals will be considered for funding in two categories: (1) Research proposals and (2) Skill Development proposals.
 Fundable activities awarded by AoCS may include but are not limited to the following areas:

-- Research proposals.
+- Clinical research proposals.